 Please note that if you purchase the eBook I have to process the file and send it to you manually, so if I’m coaching at an away game er sleeping (I’m in Europe) it might be several hours before I’m able to process your order.

-Praise for the first version of Coach Olesen’s book:
+Praise for Coach Olesen’s book:

 Duane Eason, Director/Head Coach, PPY Elite AAU Boys’ Basketball: